You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 Costs: Can you save with a larger pot?

-Price is certainly a variable you’ll notice when you look at an instant pot sizes comparison.
+Price is certainly a variable you’ll notice when you look at an Instant Pot size comparison.

 If you buy a smaller cooker, you might end up using it twice as often to cook the same amount of food you could have fit into a larger model.